Brenda Collins’ hopeful, optimistic attitude and devotion to her family got her through a worrisome time and unusual diagnosis.

 “I am thankful I made that decision because we had a glorious summer,” said Brenda.

-Cindy Wassmuth, Family Practice Physician Assistant, Nuvance Health Medical Practices Ridgefield Primary Care
+Cindy Wassmuth, Family Practice Physician Assistant, Nuvance Health Medical Practice Ridgefield Primary Care

 Dr. Dmitriy Golovyan, Critical Care Medicine and Pulmonology, Nuvance Health